Empirical Evaluation of a 28 GHz Antenna Array on a 5G Mobile Phone Using a Body Phantom: Antenna Gain Evaluation

 \section{Antenna Gain Evaluation}

-Having set up numerical models of the antenna array and phantom and having fabricated them, we now evaluate antenna gains from simulations and measurements and then compare them to verify our models and methods.
+Having set up numerical models of the antenna array and hexagonal body phantom and having fabricated them, we now evaluate antenna gains from simulations and measurements and then compare them to verify our models and methods.
 Radiated far-fields of each antenna feed in the module-based antenna array, is first simulated and measured in free space in order to estimate the losses of all feed lines and connectors in the fabricated antenna array.
-We can de-embed these losses from the far-field radiation patterns measured with the body phantom.
+We can de-embed these losses from the far-field radiation patterns measured with the hexagonal body phantom.
 Then, ideal pattern synthesis is applied to the element far-field patterns to analyze the spherical coverage of the realized gain of the array without and with the phantom.
 Efficacy of our approach is evaluated by comparing the spherical coverage statistics of realized gains by the array between simulations and measurements.
+All simulated and measured patterns are available in \cite{vaha_savo_lauri_2021_4558779}